anytizer/sargam-blog.lmms/README.md

 * C# with Visual Studio

 ## Software capabilities
+* SARGAM representation that a computer can parse well without confusion.
+* Notations to sharps, flats and other octave changes are recognized.
+* Can accept any keys from C-1 to G9 ie, 127 keys piano
-* Random note generation
+* Randomly melodic note generation
 * Creating XPT file for LMMS
-* Displays the SARGAM Notes and English Scales
+* Conversion of the SARGAM Notes and English Scales
+* Easy for another user to regenerate the same melody usng piano

 ## Software limitations
 * You have to save the note yourself if you need it to replay in the future.